bartificer/programming-by-stealth/docs/pbs67.md

 ![](../assets/pbs67/Screenshot-2018-12-01-at-19.25.01.png)

-### Adding Headings, Help Text & Dividers
+### Adding Headings, Help Text, & Dividers

-When you look at menus in the apps you use you’ll see they contain more than just menu items, they also contain additional un-clickable items that add context like dividers, section headings, and help text.
+When you look at menus in the apps you use, you’ll see they contain more than just menu items.
+They also contain additional unclickable items that add context like dividers, section headings, and help text.

-To add a divider in a menu simply add an empty tag of your choice (usually a `<div>`) as a sibling to the buttons with the class `.dropdown-divider`.
+To add a divider in a menu, simply add an empty tag of your choice (usually a `<div>`) as a sibling to the buttons with the class `.dropdown-divider`.

-To add a heading add a tag of your choice (again, usually a `<div>`) which contains the heading text and has the class `.dropdown-header`.
+To add a heading, add a tag of your choice (again, usually a `<div>`) which contains the heading text and has the class `.dropdown-header`.

-Finally, to add some help text add a tag of your choice (usually a `<p>`) containing the text.
+Finally, to add some help text, add a tag of your choice (usually a `<p>`) containing the text.
 You don’t need to add any classes, but you can use the usual utility classes if you want to add some padding or things like that.

 Here’s a sample menu using all three of the above: